coin-or/SYMPHONY/README.md

 ## BUILDING FROM SOURCE

-If you downloaded a source distribution and would like instructions on building SYMPHONY or you downloaded a binary distribution and would like to know how to install it, please see the [INSTALL](https://github.com/coin-or/SYMPHONY/blob/master/INSTALL.md) file.
+If you would like instructions on building SYMPHONY or you downloaded a binary distribution and would like to know how to install it, please see either the [INSTALL](https://github.com/coin-or/SYMPHONY/blob/master/INSTALL.md) file or also the more general, but alsol more detailed [COIN-OR User's Guide](https://coin-or.github.io/user_introduction.html)

 ## USING SYMPHONY